Skip to content

 Understanding the body is essential for accurate Ayurvedic diagnosis and treatment.
 The natural functions of the body depend on the balance of Trioshas, proper nutrition of the seven Dhatus, proper elimination of wastes and unrestricted flow of Srotasa.

 When any of these elements get aggravated, it can lead to illness.
-This aggravation can be maintained by proper diet (aahar), lifestyle (vihaara) and seasonal adaptations (ritucharya).
+This aggravation can be managed by proper diet (aahar), lifestyle (vihaara) and seasonal adaptations (ritucharya).

 Pathology of Sharir